THIS Is How to Make an Animation Pitch Bible That Sells Your Show For You

 Each studio or network has its own unique requirements for submitting a pitch.
 Some only want to see an animatic with rough dialogue.
 Some want a finished script.
+Others may want to see the educational value and curriculum that your will feature.
 Some don’t care to see potential episode ideas, but most do.
 You can find detailed pitch information on their websites, so do your research!

 Finally, here’s an example of a solid pitch bible totally worth checking out: Adventure Time by Pendleton Ward.